DuncanMoyo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ : Replace all characters A and c from input to Z and e respectively.

 20-hiago : Create a script that removes all letters c and C from input.

+21-reverse : a script that reverse its input.